-Our primary interest is to tackle the transfer learning problem of KRR both methodologically and theoretically.
-Precisely, we focus on two common scenarios in transfer learning: (i) the prior information on those transferable sources is known; (ii) the prior information is unknown and there may exist negative sources.
-For the first case, we propose a two-step kernel-based estimator by solely using KRR, and we further show that the desired estimator is minimax optimal with some carefully chosen regularization parameters.
-For the second case, where some source models and target model are not well-related to each other (negative source), brute-force transfer learning may lead to a degradation in prediction performance in the target model \citep{seah2012combating, ge2014handling}, we develop an efficient aggregation-based algorithm which can automatically detect and alleviate the effect of negative sources.
-Moreover, we also investigate the statistical properties of the desired estimators and establish the minimax lower bound.
-Our theoretical findings as well as the effectiveness of the proposed algorithms are validated by a variety of synthetic examples and real applications.
+Our primary goal is to address the challenges of nonparametric transfer learning under posterior drift setting from both methodological and theoretical perspectives.
+Specifically, we concentrate on two prevalent scenarios within transfer learning: (i) scenarios where prior information about transferable sources is available; and (ii) scenarios where such prior information is absent, potentially including the presence of negative sources.
+For the former scenario, we introduce a two-step, kernel-based estimator that relies exclusively on KRR, demonstrating that this estimator achieves optimality with appropriately selected regularization parameters.
+In the latter scenario, where some source models may negatively influence the target model, a phenomenon known as a negative source, traditional transfer learning approaches can degrade the predictive performance of the target model \citep{seah2012combating, ge2014handling}.
+To counter this, we propose an innovative aggregation-based algorithm designed to automatically identify and mitigate the impacts of negative sources.
+Additionally, we explore the statistical properties of our estimators and establish their minimax lower bounds.
+We substantiate our theoretical insights and the efficacy of our algorithms through a series of synthetic experiments and real-world applications.

-\subsection{Our Contributions}
+\subsection{Our contributions}

-The main contributions of this paper are the investigations on the transfer learning problem of KRR from the aspects of methodology and theory, which is of fundamental interest to the machine learning community.
+The main contributions of this paper are investigations on nonparametric transfer learning under the posterior drift setting from the aspects of methodology and theory, which is of fundamental interest to the machine learning community.
 To some extent, this paper fills the gaps between the practical effectiveness and theoretical guarantees of the kernel-based transfer learning regression.
-It provides the answer to the question of whether the transfer estimation of KRR can achieve minimax optimality and what types of conditions are required.
-To our limited knowledge, our work is one of the pioneering works to study the transfer learning problem of KRR with solid theoretical guarantees.
-The specific contributions can be concluded as follows:
+It provides the answer to the question of whether the transfer estimation of KRR can achieve optimality and what types of conditions are required.
+To our limited knowledge, our work is one of the pioneering works to study the posterior drift problem of KRR with solid theoretical guarantees.
+The specific contributions are concluded as follows.